smartjourneymining/User-Journey-Games/README.md

 # Weighted Games for User Journeys
-This is the repository of the paper "Weighted Games for User Journeys" by Kobialka, Tarifa, Bergersen and Johnsen [[1]](#1).
+This is the repository of the paper "Weighted Games for User Journeys" by Kobialka, Tapia Tarifa, Bergersen and Johnsen [[1]](#1).
 A novel game approach for customer journeys is presented and accompanied by a case study.

 - The case study is implemented in "case_study.ipynb".It produces all images shown in the paper and contains an implementation of the presented unrolling algorithm.